-Within-season commercial catch trends presented here are based on data from 2017 to 2019.
-Results from earlier seasons are accessed through previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research_reports).
-In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the SZRLF are consistent through time although the impact of the COVID-19 market disruption closure were particularly evident in within-season catch, effort and CPUE trends in 2019 (Figure 3).
-The highest catches are taken during spring/summer from November to January (Figure 3a) before declining thereafter.
+Within-season commercial catch trends presented here are based on data from 2018 to 2020.
+Results from earlier seasons are accessed through previously published stock assessment reports (http://pir.sa.gov.au/research/publications/research\reports).
+In general, within-season trends in catch, effort, CPUE, PRI and mean weight within the SZRLF are consistent through time although market disruptions were evident in within-season catch, effort and CPUE trends in both the 2019/20 and 2020/21 seasons (Figure 3).
+The highest catches are generally taken during spring/summer from November to January (Figure 3a) before declining thereafter.

-The market closure occurred in late January of 2020.
-Consequently, the catch in February decreased to 6 t, where normally up to 100 t are landed (Figure 3a).
-Catch subsequently increased as market conditions improved between March and May (136 t taken over this period).
-In 2019, the highest catch was taken in October 2019 (336 t), and the lowest catch in February 2020 (6 t).
+The market closures occurred in late January and November of the 2019/20 and 2020/21, seasons respectively.
+Consequently, the catch in February of the 2019/20 season decreased to 6 t, when normally up to 100 t are landed, while just 39 t were landed in November of the 2020/21 season, when catches are usually >250 t (Figure 3a).
+The low catch in November resulted in higher catches later in the 2020/21 season, particularly during February (180 t) and March (173 t) compared to previous years.
+In 2020/21, the highest catch was taken in October (301 t) and the lowest catch in July 2021 (<1 t).

 Within-season effort levels are largely consistent with those of catch (Figure 3a).
-In 2019, effort was highest in October (201,968 potlifts) and lowest in February (5,618 potlifts).
+In 2020/21, effort was highest in October (204,633 potlifts) and lowest in February (<1000 potlifts).

 Legal-sized CPUE within the fishery is generally highest at the start of the season in spring/summer before decreasing thereafter (Figure 3b).
-In 2019, monthly catch rates were consistently higher from October to January compared to 2018 but decreased considerably in February due to the market closure.
-Catch rates recovered to levels comparable with 2018 from March to May.
-In 2019, CPUE was highest in January (1.85 kg/potlift) and lowest in February (1.13 kg/potlift).
+However, in the 2020/21 season, when more catch was taken later in the season in both February and March, CPUE remained consistently high at approximately 1.8 kg/potlift.
+In 2020, the CPUE was highest in February (1.83 kg/potlift) and lowest in June (0.82 kg/potlift).

-In 2019, estimates of PRI were consistently higher across all months compared to previous seasons (Figure 3c).
-The PRI was highest in October (1.95 undersized/potlift) and lowest in May (1.22 undersized/potlift).
+In 2020/21, estimates of PRI were highest at the start of the season from September to November before consistently declining across all months to May thereafter (Figure 3c).
+Care should be taken when interpreting June and July estimates in 2020/21 due to low catch levels.
+In 2020/21, the PRI was highest in November (1.99 undersized/potlift) and lowest in May (0.53 undersized/potlift).

 Monthly legal-sized mean weight generally increases as the season progresses with trends broadly similar over the last three seasons (Figure 3d).
-In 2019, mean weight was lowest in November (0.83 kg) and highest in May (1.04 kg).
-Care should be taken when interpreting May estimates in 2018 due to low catch levels.
+In 2020/21, mean weight was lowest in November (0.87 kg) and highest in May (1.19 kg).
+Care should be taken when interpreting May estimates in 2018/19 and June/July estimates in 2020/21 due to low catch levels.